craig-sd/san-diego/src/plans/plan.md

 ## Monday

 ### Breakfast
 I can make eggs and french toast.
-Alternatively we can go to [Broken Yolk](https://www.thebrokenyolkcafe.com/menu/main-menu/) but we need to decide this in advance and reserve a table.
-At broken yolk I recommend their Sope Benedict: Two extra thick and crispy corn tortillas filled with shredded beef and topped with poached eggs, homemade ranchero sauce, sliced avocado, fresh salsa, cotija cheese and sour cream.

 ### Afternoon
 In my opinion the beaches up north where we live are nicer and less tourists than down south.
 This may be a good day to chill at [Moonlight beach](../outdoors/ocean/#moonlight-state-beach) until your check-in time.